This chapter describes how to perform setup and configuration tasks. This chapter contains the following topics:

 BACKUPSET command with encrypted backup sets, the backup sets are backed up in encrypted form.
 Because

-BACKUPSET copies an encrypted backup set to disk or tape, no decryption key is needed during
+BACKUP BACKUPSET copies an already-encrypted backup set to disk or tape, no decryption key is needed during

-After the Oracle wallet is configured, encrypted backups can be created and restored with no further DBA intervention.
-If some columns in the database are encrypted with transparent data encryption, and if those columns are backed up using backup encryption, then those columns are encrypted a second time during the backup.
+After the Oracle keystore is configured, encrypted backups can be created and restored with no further DBA intervention.
+If some columns in the database are encrypted with Transparent Data Encryption (TDE) column encryption, and if those columns are backed up using backup encryption, then those columns are encrypted a second time during the backup.
 When the backup sets are decrypted during a restore operation, the encrypted columns are returned to their original encrypted form.

 Password encryption requires that the DBA provide a password when creating and restoring encrypted backups.
 Restoring a password-encrypted backup requires the same password that was used to create the backup.

 Password encryption is useful for backups that are restored at remote locations, but which must remain secure in transit.
 Password encryption cannot be persistently configured.
 You do not need to configure an Oracle keystore if password encryption is used exclusively.

 If you forget or lose the password that you used to encrypt a password-encrypted backup, then you are unable to restore the backup.

 ONLY command in your RMAN scripts.

 188.8.131.52.3 Dual Mode Encryption of Backups

 Dual-mode encrypted backups can be restored either transparently or by specifying a password.